lomikist/diploma/README.md

 FPGA placement using genetic algorithm.
 ---
-For correct working you need download boost json, also yosys library on your project foldr like this
+For correct working you need download boost json, also yosys library on your project foldr like this, also at least qt6
 ```
   project_folder/third_party/yosys
 ```